 Families today have embraced all types of pets – from the traditional dogs and cats to the more exotic iguanas – as family members.
-As a result of the increase of different types of pets, pet parents require professional pet sitters that have specific experience and specialized knowledge in how to care for different types of animals.
+As a result of the increase of different types of pets, pet parents require a professional pet sitter that has specific experience and specialized knowledge in how to care for different types of animals.

 Be aware, however, that a professional pet sitter may accept clients with many different types of pets, but you as the pet parent may have to provide instruction on how to care for that particular type of pet.

-Some pet sitting companies cater specifically to those with dogs and cats.
-However, many realize the demand for professional pet sitters by those with other types of pets, including:
+Some pet sitting companies cater specifically to those with dogs or cats.
+However, many realize the demand for professional sitters by those with other types of pets, including:

 Dogs are arguably the most popular pet in the United States.
 A professional pet sitter who cares for dogs should have experience with canines and may even have completed dog training or dog obedience courses so she knows how to properly handle dogs and to deal with situations as they arise.

-Small animals may not be as high maintenance as their larger counterparts but they require the same care and commitment from a professional pet sitter.
-Small animals may include guinea pigs, hamsters, gerbils, ferrets, sugar gliders, and chinchillas.
-If your professional pet sitter isn’t familiar with how to care for your small animal, leave her detailed instructions as to the specific care your pet needs.
+Small animals may not be as high maintenance as their larger counterparts but they require the same care and commitment from a professional sitter.
+These pets may include guinea pigs, hamsters, gerbils, ferrets, sugar gliders, and chinchillas.
+If your sitter isn’t familiar with how to care for your small animal, leave her detailed instructions as to the specific care your pet needs.

-Turtles, lizards, geckos, snakes, iguanas…all types of reptiles have become today’s pets.
-Find a professional pet sitter who is willing to care for your reptile and – if she’s never cared for one before – who is willing to learn, by following your instructions, how to care for your pet.
+Turtles, lizards, geckos… all types of reptiles have become today’s pets.
+Find a sitter who is willing to care for your reptile and – if she’s never cared for one before – who is willing to learn, by following your instructions, how to care for your pet.

 What type of pets do you have?